TechnicJelle/CMGT_GraduationReport/report.typ

 designing and elaborating a commission in the margin of what is technically and creatively feasible._
 ]

+During the development, I kept in close contact with Glyn, my company supervisor, about my findings and progress.
+He provided me with valuable feedback and ideas, many of which I implemented.

+I also talked online with other graphics programmers, who provided me with valuable insights into the design of GPU APIs, and which features are important to have in an abstraction layer.

+The code of the prototypes is reasonably modular, so that it can easily be repurposed for the LLRI2 library.

 ==== 3.
 Testing and rolling out

 #if show_tips_from_manual [